ricokahler/next-data-hooks/README.md

 export default BlogPostComponent;
 ```

-3. Pass the data hooks down in `getStaticProps`.
+3. Pass the data hooks down in `getStaticProps` or `getServerSideProps`.

 ```tsx
 import { getDataHooksProps } from 'next-data-hooks';